gvwilson/sensibleadventures/arecibo/arecibo.md

 The old woman screams as it knocks her to the ground.
 A dazzling pain shoots up her spine as her hip breaks, then something cracks and the lion goes limp.
-The stranger has broken its neck with his bare hands as if it was a dry twig.
+The stranger has broken its neck with his bare hands.

-Wharru runs ahead to get help
+Wharru runs ahead for help
 while the stranger carries the old woman down the mountain as if she were a baby.
 She passes out several times,
 only to be dragged back into the world by the agony in her hip.